MorpheusNephew/special-system/README.md

 An application written in Go to get the quote of the day.
 The vision, if you will, for this application is to automatically be deployed to a Lambda function where it can be accessed via AWS API Gateway.
 I'm writing this in Go because I've been interested in using a language that I do not program in professionally.

+## Step 6: Create interface for getting the quote of the day (Current)

+This step consists of building a front-end using React with Typescript to get Quote of the Day from Paper Quotes and display it in quote kind of way

 ## Step 5: Expose Quote of the Day as an API (Completed)

 This step facilitates using the Quote of the Day Go application as an API as long as the environment variable `ENV` is set to `api`.
 The REST framework used for exposing this application as an API is [Gin & Gonic](https://github.com/gin-gonic/gin) (clever)